Teaching an FHL Course

 - How will the course use FHL facilities in the following categories?

 - Research Vessel

 - FHL analytical gear

 The FHL Academic Advisory Committee will be looking for indications that the proposed course is fundamental and important to the education of students who are likely to become professional leaders in marine science nationally.
 Also, truly innovative courses, i.e., those likely to put together people and ideas that yield fresh thinking and understanding across disciplines are eagerly sought out.
 Because of the demand for FHL facilities, courses (even very important ones) that can be taught equally well or better elsewhere, are likely to receive a lower priority.

-Please note that four courses are taught each summer on a regular basis (invertebrate zoology, comparative invertebrate zoology, algology, fish biology).
+Please note that four courses are taught each summer on a regular basis (invertebrate zoology, comparative invertebrate embryology, marine algae, fish biology).
 If you wish to teach or co-teach these courses, please contact the director to see if and when there are openings.
-The same appplies for courses in our spring and fall programs.
+The same applies for courses in our spring and fall programs.